 The world is split between two sorts of people: Those who enjoy camping and those who don’t.
 The Camping Life was written with the aim of inspiring those who don’t enjoy camping to try sleeping under canvass.

 That said, in its 222 pages, the book does more than encourage the reader to sleep under canvass.
 It has chapters on all sorts of camping options such as: Glamping, staying in treehouses and staying in vans.
 There is also a small section dedicated to families wanting to camp, although I will come on to that in a moment (Editors note: Please be advised the giveaway has now closed).

 I should add that most years, I take my kids on the one camping trip.
-They love going camping and while I can’t tell you I am a hardcore camping enthusiast, I do feel cheated if I don’t get a couple of nights in a tent each year, usually over the summer holidays, with the added comfort of camping lights.
+They love going camping, and while I can’t tell you I am a hardcore camping enthusiast, I do feel cheated if I don’t get a couple of nights in a tent each year, usually over the summer holidays, with the added comfort of camping lights.

 Let’s not get too carried away.
 Let me introduce The Camping Life to you properly.
 The book was produced by writer Brendan Leonard and photographer Forest Woodward.
 This pair first met while on a camping trip in California in 2012.
 They’ve made a number a short films about their subsequent camping adventures, but this is the first book they’ve created.